lacanoid/pgddl/README.md

     Generates SQL DDL DROP statement for object ID, `oid`.

 There is also a higher level function to build entire DDL scripts.
-Scripts include dependant objects and can get quite large.
+Scripts include dependant objects and subpartitions and can get quite large.

 - `ddlx_script(oid[,options]) returns text`